Universebenzene/benzene-overlay/README.md

 dev-python/adal                    | 1.2.7                                                      | SunPy, h5pyd related
 dev-python/abg-python              | 1.1.4                                                      | Optional for yt
 dev-python/aggdraw                 | 1.3.16; 1.3.18\_p0                                         | Optional for ginga
-dev-python/aiobotocore             | 2.13.0                                                     | Pulled in by zarr
+dev-python/aiobotocore             | 2.13.0                                                     | Pulled in by s3fs
-dev-python/aioitertools            | 0.11.0                                                     | Pulled in by zarr
+dev-python/aioitertools            | 0.11.0                                                     | Pulled in by s3fs
 dev-python/arviz                   | 0.17.1; 0.18.0                                             | Optional for corner.py.
 dev-python/asciitree               | 0.3.3                                                      | Pulled in by zarr
 dev-python/azure-core              | 1.26.3; 1.30.1                                             | Required by new msrest
 dev-python/bidict                  | 0.22.0; 0.23.1                                             | Optional for yt
 dev-python/bsddb3                  | 6.2.9-r1                                                   | Dropped by official portage.
 Required by firefly{,-viz}
 dev-python/check-manifest          | 0.49                                                       | Dropped by official portage.
-Test dependency for zarr
+Build dependency for xarray-datatree
 dev-python/cmdstanpy               | 1.0.8; 1.2.2                                               | Test dependency for arviz.
 Dependency stanio is included but not listed in the table dev-python/distributed             | 2024.2.0; 2024.2.1; 2024.3.1; 2024.4.1; 2024.4.2           | Optional for arviz and spectral-cube
 dev-python/dm-tree-bin             | 0.1.8                                                      | Required by new arviz.
 Use binary version to avoid downloading while compiling